Bucked-Up/cart-shopify/README.md

 You can add a hasQtty property to the bump, as well as the cart itself.

+You can add a variantOf property to a product.

 you can add a variants property to a product.

 ```